 Some scientific laws, or laws of nature, include the law of gravity, Newton’s laws of motion, the laws of thermodynamics, Boyle’s law of gases, the law of conservation of mass and energy, and Hook’s law of elasticity.

-Hypothesis: This is an educated guess based upon observation.
+This is an educated guess based upon observation.
 It is a rational explanation of a single event or phenomenon based upon what is observed, but which has not been proved.
 Most hypotheses can be supported or refuted by experimentation or continued observation.

 In general, both a scientific theory and a scientific law are accepted to be true by the scientific community as a whole.
 Both are used to make predictions of events.
 Both are used to advance technology.

-An analogy can be made using a slingshot and an automobile.
+A simple analogy can be made using a slingshot and an automobile.

 A scientific law is like a slingshot.
 A slingshot has but one moving part–the rubber band.
 If you put a rock in it and draw it back, the rock will fly out at a predictable speed, depending upon the distance the band is drawn back.